gcross/LogicGrowsOnTrees/TUTORIAL.md

 Note the use of `fmap (:[])` to replace every result generated by the logic program with a singleton list containing the result.
-When there are a lot of results it is better to use the `Seq` type in `Data.Sequence` as it has asymptotically faster concatenation operations than List;  this is done in the following (also given in `tutorial/tutorial-2.hs`):
+When there are a lot of results it is better to use the `Seq` type in `Data.Sequence` as it has (amortized) asymptotically faster concatenation operations; this is done in the following (also given in `tutorial/tutorial-2.hs`):

 ```haskell